Share

 4. Prospectus

-In terms of finance, a prospectus is a document that portrays the financial security for potential buyers.
+In terms of finance, a prospectus is a document that portrays the financial security of potential buyers.
 It is usually recorded in the financial reports of those companies that are going for IPOs.

 5. Management discussion and analysis